 Pastoral Care Team

-- Mrs Sharon Webb: is the Special Educational Needs and Disabilities Coordinator (SENDCO) and Assistant Head.
+- Mrs Sharon Webb is the Special Educational Needs and Disabilities Coordinator (SENDCO) and Deputy Head.
 As part of this role, she monitors SEND teaching, learning and assessment.
-She can make referrals to other agencies to support children with particular needs.
+She can make referrals to other agencies to support children with particular needs. firstname.lastname@example.org

-- Mrs Claire Golding provides Pastoral and Family Support.
-She works in school on Mondays, Wednesdays and Thursdays if you need to discuss any issue that is affecting your child or your family.
-She also works with children who may need support from other external agencies.
+- Mrs Claire Golding provides Pastoral and Family Support as our full-time Pastoral Support Manager.
+She is always happy to discuss any issue that is affecting your child or your family.
+She also works with children who may need support from other external agencies. firstname.lastname@example.org

-- Mrs Julie Gothard is the Pastoral Support Assistant, supporting children individually or in small groups with their emotional, social and behavioural needs.
+- Mrs Julie Gothard is an ELSA (Emotional Literacy Support) trained Pastoral Support Assistant, supporting children individually or in small groups with their emotional, social and behavioural needs. email@example.com

 Examples of The Pastoral Care Team's Work